admin-shell-io/id/aas/3/0/README.md

  [https://admin-shell.io/aas/3/0/Blob/contentType](https://admin-shell.io/aas/3/0/Blob/contentType) The attribute contentType of the Blob class as defined in IDTA-01001-3-0.

 ## Blob/value
- The value of the Blob instance of a blob data element.
+ The NamedIndividual of the Blob instance of a blob data element.

  [https://admin-shell.io/aas/3/0/Blob/value](https://admin-shell.io/aas/3/0/Blob/value) The attribute value of the Blob class as defined in IDTA-01001-3-0.

+// Data Type BlobType

 ## BlobType

  [http://admin-shell.io/aas/3/0/BlobType](http://admin-shell.io/aas/3/0/BlobType) The BlobType data type as defined in IDTA-01001-3-0.

+// Submodel Element Capability

 ## Capability
  A capability is the implementation-independent description of the potential of an asset to achieve a certain effect in the physical or virtual world.

  [http://admin-shell.io/aas/3/0/Capability](http://admin-shell.io/aas/3/0/Capability) The Capability class as defined in IDTA-01001-3-0.

+// ConceptDescription

 ## ConceptDescription
  The semantics of a property or other elements that may have a semantic description is defined by a concept description.
 The description of the concept should follow a standardized schema (realized as data specification template).